Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/7871ddeb-b9de-4a93-8266-0b053c19b062" frameborder="no" scrolling="no" seamless=""></iframe>

-• Zoning out in the middle of play
+• Zoning out during play or lessons

 • Jumping between tasks before finishing

-• Avoiding anything that takes mental effort
+• Avoiding tasks that require mental effort

 • Use visual anchors like picture checklists